henaragmbh/henaraapis/documentation/customer_api/README.md

 ## Encryption

-The gRPC-API does server authentication SSL/TLS transport encryption using a private key and a certificate.
+The gRPC-API performs server authentication SSL/TLS transport encryption using a private key and a certificate.

 In case you access the test system at *localhost*, keys and a self signed certificate can be generated like this: